MicrosoftDocs/PowerShell-Docs/developer/hosting/runspace07-sample.md

 caps.latest.revision: 7
 ---
 # Runspace07 Sample

 This sample shows how to create a runspace, and then use that runspace to run two cmdlets synchronously by using a [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) object.

 ## Requirements

  This sample requires Windows PowerShell 2.0.

 ## Demonstrates
- This sample demonstrates the following.

 - Creating a [System.Management.Automation.Runspaces.Runspace](/dotnet/api/System.Management.Automation.Runspaces.Runspace) object by using the [System.Management.Automation.Runspaces.Runspacefactory](/dotnet/api/System.Management.Automation.Runspaces.RunspaceFactory) class.

 - Creating a [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) object that uses the runspace.

 - Adding cmdlets to the pipeline of the [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) object.

 - Running the cmdlets synchronously.

 - Extracting properties from the [System.Management.Automation.Psobject](/dotnet/api/System.Management.Automation.PSObject) objects returned by the command.

 ## Example

- This sample creates a runspace that used by a [System.Management.Automation.Psobject](/dotnet/api/System.Management.Automation.PSObject) object to run the [Get-Process](/powershell/module/Microsoft.PowerShell.Management/Get-Process) and [Measure-Object](http://go.microsoft.com/fwlink/?LinkId=113349) cmdlets.
+ This sample creates a runspace that used by a [System.Management.Automation.Psobject](/dotnet/api/System.Management.Automation.PSObject) object to run the [Get-Process](/powershell/module/Microsoft.PowerShell.Management/Get-Process) and [Measure-Object](/powershell/module/Microsoft.PowerShell.Utility/Measure-Object) cmdlets.
- This sample creates a runspace that used by a [System.Management.Automation.Psobject](/dotnet/api/System.Management.Automation.PSObject) object to run the [Get-Process](http://go.microsoft.com/fwlink/?LinkId=113324) and [Measure-Object](http://go.microsoft.com/fwlink/?LinkId=113349) cmdlets.
+ This sample creates a runspace that used by a [System.Management.Automation.Psobject](/dotnet/api/System.Management.Automation.PSObject) object to run the [Get-Process](http://go.microsoft.com/fwlink/?LinkId=113324) and [Measure-Object](/powershell/module/Microsoft.PowerShell.Utility/Measure-Object) cmdlets.

 ```csharp
 namespace Microsoft.Samples.PowerShell.Runspaces